Malaysia's Najib seen delaying election, boosting spending

-KUALA LUMPUR (Reuters) - Malaysia is planning a fresh round of cash handouts to poorer families in August, Deputy Prime Minister Muhiyuddin Yassin said on Thursday, a move seen aimed at shoring up support among undecided voters.
+KUALA LUMPUR (Reuters) - Malaysia is planning a fresh round of cash handouts to poorer families in August, government sources said, as Prime Minister Najib Razak likely delays elections until late this year to shore up support among undecided voters.

-“I informed the prime minister that if we have the money, we should distribute a second time,” he said according to state news agency Bernama.

-Two senior officials earlier told Reuters the government is considering giving out payments to 5.2 million low-income households ahead of a Muslim festival in August.
-Prime Minister Najib Razak would then present a generous election budget in September before announcing an election date, they said.
+Two senior officials told Reuters the government is considering giving out payments to 5.2 million low-income households ahead of a Muslim festival in August.
+Najib would then present a generous election budget in September before announcing an election date, they said.

 Speculation has been swirling for a year over the timing of what is expected to be a fiercely fought election, which Najib must call by next March as he seeks to improve on the ruling coalition’s dismal showing at the polls four years ago.